FasterXML/jackson-dataformat-csv/README.md

 ## Data-binding without schema

 But even if you do not know (or care) about column names you can read/write CSV documents.
-The main difference is that in this case data is exposed as a sequence of "JSON" Arrays, not Objects.
+The main difference is that in this case data is exposed as a sequence of ("JSON") Arrays, not Objects, as "raw" tabular data.

+So let's consider following CSV input:

+    a,b
+    c,d
+    e,f

+By default, Jackson `CsvParser` would see it as equivalent to following JSON:

+    ["a","b"]
+    ["c","d"]
+    ["e","f"]

 This is easy to use; in fact, if you ignore everything to do with Schema from above examples, you get working code.
 For example:

     CsvMapper mapper = new CsvMapper();
+    // important: we need "array wrapping" (see next section) here: mapper.enable(CsvParser.Feature.WRAP_AS_ARRAY);
-    MappingIterator<Object[]> it = mapper.reader(Object[].class).read(json);
+    File csvFile = new File("input.csv"); // or from String, URL etc MappingIterator<Object[]> it = mapper.reader(Object[].class).readValues(csvFile);
     while (it.hasNext()) {
       Object[] row = it.next();
     }

 ## Adding virtual Array wrapping

-In addition to reading things as root-level Objects or arrays, you can also force use of virtual
+In addition to reading things as root-level Objects or arrays, you can also force use of virtual "array wrapping".

-(NEED TO ADD AN EXAMPLE)
+This means that using earlier CSV data example, parser would instead expose it similar to following JSON:

+    [
+      ["a","b"]
+      ["c","d"]
+      ["e","f"]
+    ]

+This is useful if functionality expects a single ("JSON") Array; this was the case for example when using `ObjectReader.readValues()` functionality.

 # Documentation